apache/iotdb/docs/Documentation/QuickStart.md

 <!-- /TOC -->
 # Quick Start

 This short guide will walk you through the basic process of using IoTDB.
-For a more-complete guide, please visit our website’s [Document Part](http://tsfile.org/document).
+For a more-complete guide, please visit our website’s documents.

 ## Prerequisites